Last Updated on January 9, 2023 by Igor Karni

 In Singapore, the minimum age prescribed for e-bike riders is 16 years or older.
 Wearing a helmet is compulsory and the speed limit is capped at 25km/h.
-It is illegal to take your e-bike on the footpath in Singapore.
+It is illegal to take your e-bike on a footpath in Singapore.
 The maximum power output is 250W.

-The e-bikes are prominently used by kids, teenagers, adults as well as senior citizens, as they cater to the needs of all age groups in various aspects of lives.
+The e-bikes are prominently used by kids, teenagers, adults as well as senior citizens, as they cater to the needs of all age groups in various aspects of life.

 Kids are invited to have fun, but with care